rsksmart/rif-relay-contracts/Readme.md

 Once the smart contracts are deployed, tokens must be individually allowed to be able to work with the RIF Relay system.
 There are some helpful commands for this:

 1. To allow a specific token, run `npm run allowTokens <TOKEN_ADDRESSES> <NETWORK_NAME>` where:
-    - `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses you want to allow on the available verifiers.
+    - `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be allowed on the available verifiers
-    - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `truffle.js` file (default value is `regtest`) **important! this should be the same network name used for deployment.**
+    - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `truffle.js` file (default value is `regtest`) **important! this should be the same network name used for deployment**
-2. To query allowed tokens run `npm run allowedTokens`, which will display them on the console.
+2. To query allowed tokens run `npm run allowedTokens`.
+This will display them on the console.

 ## Library usage

-### Use as dependency
+### As a dependency

 You can install this project like any other dependency through: